 Evolving the Manufacturing Landscape

 In contract packaging, innovation is the name of the game.
 An organization’s ability to find new and better ways to improve their process is crucial to success.
 3D technology isn’t just for the big screen anymore.
 3D printing technology has allowed many organizations to transform the way they operate.
 It provides another level of design and development capabilities.
-3D printing has applications across almost any industry, including: bio-tech, engineering, manufacturing, robotics and even education.
+3D printing has applications across almost any industry, including: bio-tech, engineering, manufacturing, robotics and even education with catalog printing and other important business tools.
 Availability of 3D printing has grown over the past 10 years, making it very easy to implement into any operation.
 Due to freedom of open source 3D printing software, reducing costs for customers has never been easier.
 The application of 3D printing is endless.
 According to a recent article published by Packaging Digest:

 “We use 3D printing to make packaging prototypes, molds to thermo-form parts and prototyping of packaging machine parts,” said one packaging engineer for a consumer packaged goods company involved in food packaging.”